PacificBiosciences/pb-StarPhase/docs/user_guide.md

   * `hla_version` - A tag indicating the IMGTHLA version; these are identical to GitHub tags on [https://github.com/ANHIG/IMGTHLA](https://github.com/ANHIG/IMGTHLA).
   * `build_time` - The time this database was built; in UTC format.
 * `gene_details` - The core output; each gene will have a key in this dictionary with the following information:
   * `diplotypes` - A list of all matching diplotype combinations; ambiguous combinations (i.e., lack of phase information) may lead to more than one possible diplotype combination.
 For variant-based genes, this is always exact-matching combinations.
 For sequence-based genes, this will have the closest matching combinations.
+If matching sub-alleles can be found for both haplotypes, then they will be reported in this field.
+If only matching core alleles can be found for both haplotypes, then the core alleles will be reported.
+Otherwise, `NO_MATCH` will be reported, indicating that one or both alleles do not match a defined core allele.
     * `hap1` - Name of the first haplotype in the diplotype.
     * `hap2` - Name of the second haplotype in the diplotype.
     * `diplotype` - Name of the combined diplotype; `{hap1}/{hap2}`.
   * `simple_diplotypes` - This has the same fields as `diplotypes`, but the alleles have been reduced to simple core allele forms.
 For example, `*4.002` becomes `*4`.
-  * `inexact_diplotypes` - For variant-based genes (most of them in StarPhase), this will only be populated if no exact-matching diplotypes were identifed (e.g., `diplotypes` will have `NO_MATCH`).
+  * `inexact_diplotypes` - For variant-based genes (most of them in StarPhase), this will only be populated if no exact-matching diplotypes were identifed.
 In that case, the closest inexact matches will be included in this output.
-For HLA genes, this is currently always `None`.
-For CYP2D6, this will report the closest match and any variant differences between the observed sequence and the closest match.
+If an exact sub-allele cannot be identified for the variant-based genes, then this field will contain information on the closest matching allele combinations, factoring in both core and sub-allele variation and prioritizing core alleles first.
+For HLA genes, this is always `None`.
+For CYP2D6, this will report the closest match and any variant differences between the observed sequence and the closest match, but the detailed haplotype information may not be available (in which case `haplotype_1` and `haplotype_2` will be `null`).
+Each entry contains:
+    * `basic_diplotype` - Simplified string format of the inexact matching diplotype (same structure as `diplotypes`).
 The format is `{closest_match} +{extra_variant} -{missing_variant} ?{ambiguous_variant}`.
-For example, `(0_CYP2D6*4.001 +rs28735595)` indicates an allele that best matches `*4.001` but contains the unexpected variant `rs28735595`.
+For example, `(*2.001 +rs1234)` indicates an haplotype that best matches `*2.001` but contains the extra variant `rs1234`.
+    * `haplotype_1` - Optional detailed information about the first inexact haplotype, if available:
+      * `base_haplotype` - The base haplotype name that this inexact match is based on.
+      * `match_type` - The type of match: `SubAlleleMatch` (exact match to a sub-allele), `CoreMatch` (matches a core allele but not a sub-allele), or `NoMatch` (does not match a core allele).
+      * `variant_relationships` - A list of variants and their relationships to the base haplotype.
+Each variant has:
+        * `label` - A user-friendly label (e.g., rsID or `{chr}:{pos} {ref}>{alt}`).
+        * `is_vi` - True if there is a variant impact, indicating that the variant is part of a core allele definition.
+        * `variant_state` - The state of the variant relative to the base haplotype: `Match` (variant matches), `Unexpected` (variant present but not expected), `Missing` (variant expected but not present), or other ambiguous/unknown states.
+    * `haplotype_2` - Optional detailed information about the second inexact haplotype, with the same structure as `haplotype_1`.
   * `variant_details` - Contains the list of all identified variants from the VCF file that match a variant definition.
 Will be `null` for HLA genes.
     * `variant_id` - The assigned variant identifier (unsigned integer) from the upstream database.
     * `variant_name` - The assigned name for this variant; this is typically a human-readable identifier that has been historically used in pharmacogenomic literature.
 CPIC has names as part of the API.
 For PharmVar, we use the RS ID when available, and the variant ID otherwise.